psusmars/MyJohnDeere-RubyGem/README.md

 The MyJohnDeere Ruby library provides convenient access to the MyJohnDeere API from applications written in the Ruby language.
 It includes a pre-defined set of classes for API resources that are available currently from the API.
 You will need to get access by going to the [JohnDeere Developer page](https://developer.deere.com/#!welcome).
 The interface utilizes OAUTH 1.0.

+## Installation

+You don't need this source code unless you want to modify the gem.
+If you just want to use the package, just run:

+`gem install myjohndeere`

+If you want to build the gem from source:

+`gem build myjohndeere.gemspec`

 ## Usage

 ### Configuration